Zima - 12 key macropad

 - USB C

 - Cherry MX support

 About the options

-The plate case is compatible with MX and Choc switches.
 The high profile case is only compatible with MX switches.
 There is currently no compatible case for Choc or ALPS switches.
 A case for these switch types may be designed in the future.

 This item does not contain switches or keycaps.

 The Zima has a controller on board for haptic feedback, which should be compatible with Adafruit's Mini Motor Disc.
 However, I haven't gotten this working yet, so it's not an advertised feature.
 It may start working in the future through a firmware change, or perhaps a hardware revision will be required.
 It's an adventure!

 The rotary encoder is optional.
 An encoder can be used as a key, though it is heavier to press than a switch.